Women in Myanmar

 Historically, women in Myanmar (also known as Burma) have had a unique social status and esteemed women in Burmese society.
-According to the research done by Mya Sein, Burmese women "for centuries – even before recorded history" owned a "high measure of independence" and had retained their "legal and economic rights" despite the influences of Buddhism and Hinduism.
+According to the research done by Mya Sein, Burmese women "for centuries – even before recorded history" owned a "high measure of independence" and had retained their "legal and economic rights" despite the influences of Buddhism.
 Burma once had a matriarchal system that includes the exclusive right to inherit oil wells and the right to inherit the position as village head.
 Burmese women were also appointed to high offices by Burmese kings, can become chieftainesses and queens.

+In modern times, patriarchy dominates Burmese society.
+Political instability and stratocracy have caused violence and imprisonment to affect women disproportionately.